pascallin/thruster/README.md

   <img width="200" height="200" src="./icon.svg">
 </p>

-For better experience creating a npm package as a project template
+For better experience creating a project template

+## Motivation

+Trying to build a cli tool like [Yeoman](https://yeoman.io/) but easier to use base on a config file.

 ## How to use?